ECC Social Media Policy

 Filming and Photography will be permitted at the Ethnic Cultural Center and Theatre in accordance with this Policy and provided that such activity does not interfere with the educational, research and normal program functions or previously scheduled events of the University and or ECC and does not pose a security or safety risk.
 Further, the use or re-use of the Filming or Photography output must not be deemed inconsistent with the interests of or in violation of the policies of the University of Washington or the Office of Minority Affairs and Diversity.

-Filming and Photography permit fees shall be determined by the Executive Director for Community Building and Inclusion (Director of ECC), and administered by the Assistant Director for Operations at the ECC according to a set schedule.
+Filming and Photography permit fees shall be determined by the Director of the Kelly ECC, and administered by the Assistant Director at the ECC according to a set schedule.
 Additional fees for ECC services requested or required in connection with Filming or Photography activities, such as police, grounds restoration, traffic control, parking, and any other University services rendered shall also be charged to the user.

 A. External Use Filming or Photography